rahimkhoja/monero-universal-pool/README.md

 npm update
 ```

-Systemd files have been added for the Monero Daemon and Monero Wallet in the Utils folder.
+Systemd files have been added for the Monero Daemon, Monero Wallet, and Regis in the Utils folder.
-They will need to be customized for your own setup.
+The Monero Daemon and Wallet service files will need to be customized for your own setup.

 #### 2) Configuration